-Bench QC specimens are prepared using three serum pools that represent low, medium and high levels of serum 25OHD.
+Bench QC specimens are prepared generally using three serum pools that represent low, medium and high levels of serum 25OHD.
 Samples from these pools are prepared in the same manner as patient samples and analyzed in duplicates (placed at the beginning and end of each run).
+The initial limits are established by analyzing pool material in 20 consecutive runs and then are reevaluated periodically.